-&lt;sup>14One way to model the endowment effect is to assume that stock investors have more optimistic views about the stock's future returns than cash holders have.
-Put it differently, we can assume that the certain equivalence of a risky bet is higher for stock investors due to their greater risk-bearing capacity.
+One way to model the endowment effect is to assume that stock investors have more optimistic views than cash holders about the stock's future returns.
+Put differently, we can assume that the certain equivalence of a risky bet is higher for stock investors because of their greater risk-bearing capacity.
 Under this model specification, stock investors will demand a higher price for them to sell, resulting in higher price and volume in equilibrium.